RhizomeDB/dbsp-notes/README.md

 ## 2.9.10 $z^{-1}$ Operator

-The $z^{-1}$ operator returns the previous input [Z-Set].
+The $z^{-1}$ operator returns the previous input [𝕫-Set].

 ## 2.9.11 Distinct Trace Operator

 Distinct trace ia a variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
-It computes the distinct elements of a [Z-Set] in its first argument, with respect to a [Trace] in its second, returning them in a new $\Bbb{Z}$-Set.
+It computes the distinct elements of a [𝕫-Set] in its first argument, with respect to a [Trace] in its second, returning them in a new $\Bbb{Z}$-Set.
 The resulting $\Bbb{Z}$-Set has no timestamps associated with any element.

 Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.